eic/tutorial-setting-up-environment/_episodes/02-eic-shell.md

 ## How to get `eic-shell`, the EIC standard environment, and what it is?
 - The EIC standard environment is accessed with the `eic-shell` command.
 That will start an `eic-shell` session in the standard environment.
-- To install the `eic-shell` command in the directory `~/eic/` (which you may need to crate), you can run the following command:
+- To install the `eic-shell` command in the directory `~/eic/` (which you may need to create), you can run the following command:
 ```console
 cd ~/eic
 curl --location https://get.epic-eic.org | bash